By Laura Kemp • 26 October 2021 • 14:38

-150 suspects around the world, including the US and UK, have been arrested in the biggest-ever dark web sting.
+150 arrested in biggest-ever dark web sting.
+Credit: investopedia.com

 Police have arrested 150 suspects around the world, including several high-profile targets, in the biggest-ever dark web sting that includes buying or selling illegal goods online.

 The “darknet” includes websites that can be assessed only with specific software or authorisations, ensuring users anonymity.